worksofliam/logicgoose/readme.md

 * Maybe support COBOL
 * Right now library/schema is hardcoded in the `logicgoose.json` file.
 It should be possible to delegate to a environment variable for the library.
 * Look into `varchar` support
+* Test cases with vitest
+* Use json schema for `.logicgoose` validation
 * Release on npm